-The findings from the present study suggest that feeling disgust towards political system may play a central role on people's intentions to act pro-socially via individuals' conspiratorial tendencies regarding the authorities' version of the events.
+The findings from the present study suggest that feeling disgust towards a political system may play a central role in people's intentions to act prosocially via individuals' conspiratorial tendencies regarding the authorities' version of the events.
 Importantly, this pattern was broadly similar and generalizable across four different countries.
-It is important that governments and authorities attempt to increase the transparency and trustworthiness of their actions to tackle the current Covid-19 pandemic and increase public engagement in prosocial behaviors.
+It is important that governments and authorities attempt to increase the transparency and trustworthiness of their actions to tackle the current COVID-19 pandemic and increase public engagement in prosocial behaviors.